 Vacuum Pumps

-According to the Ideal Gas Law, the pressure is proportional to the number of molecules in an enclosed system.
-This means that a vacuum is created by removing the air molecules from an enclosed system such as an Acrylic Vacuum Chambers.
+According to the Ideal Gas Law, pressure is directly proportional to the number of molecules within an enclosed system.
+By systematically removing air molecules from a sealed environment, such as an Acrylic Vacuum Chamber, a vacuum is created, enabling controlled pressure conditions for various industrial and scientific applications.

 Classification of Vacuum Pumps